bcgov/design-system/components/link/README.md

 1. Link starts out as government link colour, #1a5a96.
 2. On hover link removes underline and turns to blue.
-3. Links should not open a new tab or windown unless nessecary.
+3. Links should not open a new tab or window unless nessecary.
 If so they need to give the user advanced warning to avoid disorientation especailly with screen readers.
 Example below:

 ```html
 <a href="knitting.html" target="_blank">Application Portal (opens in new window)</a>